Prison sexuality: Inmate contraceptive access

 Even though the state law prohibits all sex acts, sex still takes place in prison whether widely consensual or violently coerced.
 Health advocates believe that condoms should be available for everyone to prevent the spread of HIV/AIDS and other sexually transmitted infections and since sex is going to happen in the prisons, it should be safe.
-Organizations like the World Health Organization and the Joint United Nations Program On HIV/AIDS truly believe that condoms should be available to prisoners and have been insistent on it for more than a decade.
+Organizations like the World Health Organization and the Joint United Nations Program On HIV/AIDS believe that condoms should be available to prisoners and have been insistent on it for more than a decade.
 Despite their attempts to provide condoms some places still do not provide them.
-Conversations in the United States can be filled with judgments as to what prisoners do not deserve, condoms being part of this.
-While the conversations take place the infection rates of HIV and other STIs continue to rise severely affecting both the inmates and the community.
+Conversations in the United States can be filled with judgments as to what prisoners do not deserve, and condoms are a part of this.
+While the conversations take place the infection rates of HIV and other STIs continue to rise, severely affecting both the inmates and the community.

 As of September 2013, condoms are available inside prisons in Canada, most of the European Union, Australia, Brazil, Indonesia, South Africa, and the US state of Vermont.
 In September 2014, a law was passed in California when Governor Jerry Brown signed the Assembly Bill 966 also known as the Prisoner Protections for Family and Community Health Act to require the state to hand out condoms and make them available to inmates in 34 of its prison facilities.
 This bill protects the prisoner's health as well while being cost effective.
-For the state, condom distribution is a low cost method to prevent the transmission of HIV and sexually transmitted diseases since individual HIV treatments are costly.
+For the state, condom distribution is a low cost method to prevent the transmission of HIV and sexually transmitted infections since individual HIV treatments are costly.

 As of 12 September 2016, a California bill passed stating that birth control and hygiene products are allowed for women inmates to use if they are prescribed by their physician.
 All forms of birth control approved by the United States Food and Drug Administration (FDA) will be made available to all inmates capable of becoming pregnant.